 As a reduced, simulated, preparation and practice situation, microteaching offers outstanding possibilities to fill the gaps in traditional teacher education.
-For microteaching to be truly effective the practice of teaching skills has to be emphasized and the acquired teaching skills have to be transferred to the normal teaching situation in the most effective ways.
+For microteaching to be truly effective the practice of teaching skills must be emphasized and the acquired teaching skills have to be transferred to the normal teaching situation in the most effective ways.

-Although extremely valuable, it is clear that microteaching is only one of the many modes of preparation that can be applied.
+Although extremely valuable, microteaching is only one of the many modes of preparation which can be applied.
 One must guard against an oversimplification of the skill aspect of microteaching.
-This can become the whole image of the interactive event and the anthropological (i.e., human or personal) dimension can become lost; therefore, microteaching needs to be viewed as an integral part of a total teacher education program, and it should always function within this context.
+This can become the whole image of the interactive event and the anthropological (i.e., human, or personal) dimension can become lost; therefore, microteaching must be viewed as an integral part of a total teacher education program, and it should always function within this context.